The ABC's of Cal Lutheran

 Send a little extra encouragement to your student during finals week by ordering a Finals Care Package through the Office of Student Leadership and Programs.
 Every semester, families can order up a care package filled with finals week essentials and a lot of love from home!

 The Centrum is one of the central gathering places on campus and is a great place to grab lunch or a cup of coffee, or meet with a professor.
 The Centrum offers standard grill fare, salads, sandwiches, ice cream and drinks.
-Food can be purchased using cash, meals or munch money that is part of the 15+, 12+, 8+, and bonus meal plans.
+Food can be purchased using cash, meals or munch money.

 The school colors are violet and gold.